 Start the day with a tour of one of the Rugby World Cup venues, Ajinomoto Stadium.
-In the afternoon, experience Tokyo’s unique contrast between tradition and modernity while exploring the eclectic neighbourhood of Harajuku.
+In the afternoon, experience Tokyo’s unique contrast between tradition and modernity while exploring the eclectic neighbourhood of Harajuku, home to both the Meiji Shrine and a weird and wonderful shopping district.
 End the day at the world’s busiest intersection, Shibuya Crossing.

 Day 3: Training and River Cruise

 Get in a 2-hour practice session in preparation for the matches later in the week.
-Learn about Buddhism at Asakusa’s colourful Sensoji Temple.
-In the evening, enjoy beautiful vistas across Tokyo on a cruise of the Sumida River.
+In the afternoon, enjoy beautiful vistas across Tokyo on a cruise of the Sumida River.
+Afterwards, learn about Buddhism at Asakusa’s colourful Sensoji Temple.

 Day 4: Hit the Field

-Play the first match of the trip against a local school or club (teams will be selected based on the level of the visiting group).
-Afterwards head to the Edo Tokyo Museum to learn about the history of the city.
+Begin the day visiting the Edo Tokyo Museum to learn about the history of the city.
+Afterwards, play the first match of the trip against a local school or club (teams will be selected based on the level of the visiting group).
 In the evening, attend a talk and Q&A given by an expert on Japanese rugby.